open-ephys-plugins/nidaq-plugin/README.md

 ##

 The NI-DAQ plugin for the Open Ephys GUI adds support for analog and digital input signals from USB/PXI NI-DAQ devices.
-The plugin has been tested with up to 8 single-ended analog and 13 digital inputs with the following devices:
+The plugin has been tested with the following devices:

 * PCIe-6321, PXI-6133, PXIe-6341
   * BNC-2090A